Hoshikara/LucidWave/README.txt

 - Added effect to indicate passing 70% during gameplay

+- New laser textures/shaders

-- New laser textures/shaders, removed support for custom colors (applying to lasers only) for the sake of accuracy; red, blue, green, and yellow laser colors included in the 'optional' folder, custom colors can still be applied to track, laser alerts, and laser animations
+- Removed support for custom colors for the sake of accuracy; red, blue, green, and yellow available for track, lasers, laser alerts, and laser animations included in the 'optional' folder

 - New button textures/shaders for bt/fx and bt/fx holds